atmsillinois/time-series-and-eofs-sunny514/HW.md

 *Skill check in:* due Friday, Mar 1, end of day to slack: Plot maps of the mean SST and mean total column water vapor for the entire period of record.

 2)  From the dataset shown in 1, compute anomalies by deseasonalizing the data (remove the mean monthly anomaly from the annual mean from each point), detrend, and standardize the SST anomalies.
 Standardization means subtract the long term mean and divide by the standard deviation, which can be accomplished using the methods described here: [6.3.
-Preprocessing data &mdash; scikit-learn 1.1.2 documentation](https://scikit-learn.org/stable/modules/preprocessing.html)
+Preprocessing data &mdash; scikit-learn 1.1.2 documentation](htxtps://scikit-learn.org/stable/modules/preprocessing.html)

    Hints: [Monthly data analysis &#8212; PyCLIM_101 0.2 documentation](https://climate.usu.edu/people/yoshi/pyclm101/monthly.html)

 3) Perform an EOF analysis (with cosine latitude weighting) on the SST anomalies and plot a map of the first 5 EOFs.
+# I think  I can do this pretty straightforward

 4) Plot the percent of variance explained by the first 10 EOFs.
+# I can do this pretty straightforward

 5) Reconstruct the SST field using the first 5 EOFs and plot a map of the Pearson's correlation coefficient ([xarray.corr](https://docs.xarray.dev/en/stable/generated/xarray.corr.html)) of the reconstructed monthly time series and the "observed" SST time series.

 6) Compute a map of the Pearson's correlation coefficient between SST EOF1 and monthly mean detrended, deseasonalized, and standardized monthly mean precipitation anomalies (don't mask these over land for the plot).
 See anything interesting?